anodot/anodot-remote-write/README.md

 4. After anodot-prometheus-remote-write process this metrics, `pod_name` value will be changed to `cloudwatch-exporter-0` before sending metrics to Anodot system.

 **Important notes**
-Pods cache is updated each 60s so there is a chance that some metrics will be dropped.
+ - Pods cache is updated each 60s so there is a chance that some metrics will be dropped. (`anodot_parser_kubernetes_relabling_metrics_dropped` represent total number of dropped metrics)

-helm11 upgrade -i anodot-pod-relabel --namespace=monitoring .